 - 87% of Liberty University students receive some form of financial aid

-- Medical Assistant
+- AA: Medical Office Assistance

 - Accelerate your nursing career, deliver better patient care and earn 28 CNEs with Vohra’s Wound Certified Nurse (VWCN™) distinction.
 Use code HELLO50 for $50 off any Wound Care Certification program.